 You can stay at Far View Lodge, located 15 miles inside the park.
 There is no TV or cell phone service in the rooms, which enhances the experience without distractions.
 There are plenty of rooms to choose from, both standard or upgraded kiva rooms.
 The lodge is in operation between April 16 and October 25.

-The other option is camping at the Morefield Campground, just about 4 miles from the park's entrance.
-There are quite a few hiking trails starting at the campground, so for hikers it's a great option.
+The other option is camping at the Morefield Campground, just about four miles from the park's entrance.
+There are quite a few hiking trails starting at the campground, so for hikers, it's a great option.
 The campground is open between May and October

 There are a few options to choose from:

-Spruce Tree Terrace Cafe is another option of patio style dining in a beautiful setting.
+Spruce Tree Terrace Cafe is another option for patio-style dining in a beautiful setting.